What if I can no longer race after registering?

 What happens after the race?

-You will be given your finishers medal, given an enthusiastic high five or sweaty hug from one of our finish line volunteers.
-Your timing chip will be removed and you will be given water and a banana.
+You will be given your finishers medal and you will be required to take off your timing chip.
+Sadly sweaty high fives and hugs from our marshalls won’t take place this year!
 You can then collect your bag and enjoy sharing your race stories with other competitors, friends and family wearing your medal with pride.
-Food and drink will be available to purchase and our friendly team of sports masseurs will be available at a small cost.
+Food and drink will be available to purchase.

 Will there be live tracking?